 - Save the project.

 Because maps, map layers, and stand-alone tables are saved in the project, metadata updates for these items are not permanent until the project has been saved.
 Metadata for all project items is stored in the project along with those items.

-To edit full metadata for a map, or for layers and tables in the map, right-click the map, layer, or table in the Contents pane and click Edit Metadata.
+To edit full metadata for a map, or for layers and tables in the map that are set to have their own metadata, right-click the map, layer, or table in the Contents pane and click Edit Metadata .

 A warning appears when you try to edit metadata

 If a map layer or stand-alone table is using the Show metadata from data source (read-only) option and you try to edit its full metadata by clicking Edit Metadata on the context menu, a warning message appears.
 You can't edit the data source's metadata directly from the layer or table in the map.
 How you proceed depends on your scenario.